SONGYE SCULPTURE

 Photographs © Tim Hamill

-SONGYE SCULPTURE, Dem.
-Rep. Congo
+SONGYE SCULPTURE, DRC

 Male Bukishi associations, clouded in secrecy, yielded political and mystical power revealed through Kifwebe (singular) and Bifwebe (plural) masks.
 Female masks, primarily white, are restrained and elegant with striated surfaces.
 Their function was to awaken and honor benevolent spirits.
 Male masks, known for their distinctive exaggerated forms, are also well represented.
 Aggressively formed with bulging eyes, projecting mouths and powerful crests, the masks of elders embody the greatest potential and strength.
 The dynamic forms symbolize the level of power, or grade of the masked figure.Used for social control, political action, or the solicitation of contributions and protection, they were danced at important funerals, visits and investitures.
 Many of the masks include raffia or full fiber headdresses.